 Millions of people nationwide have supplemental Medicare coverage through UnitedHealthcare, and their approval rating stands at 96 percent.
 A.M.
 Best gives UnitedHealthcare an A rating, they are an excellent company.

-In addition, many UnitedHealthcare Medigap plans include SilverSneakers fitness program as a benefit.
+In addition, many UnitedHealthcare Medigap plans include a SilverSneakers fitness program as a benefit.
 SilverSneakers helps you stay in shape with free access to gyms and exercise classes.
 SilverSneakers is not available in all states.

 Medigap policies pay on time since Medicare oversees denials and approvals for claims.
 Medicare will pay its share and then the Medicare Supplement policy pays their share.

 The real concern with many seniors is customer service.
 With MedicareFAQ, we can service the policy for you.
-If you want great customer service, you can enroll through our agency.
+If you want great customer service, you can enroll in our agency.
 Most clients will say they couldn’t have handled the issue without the help of a licensed insurance expert.